IBM/Decentralized-Energy-Composer/README.md

 docker rmi $(docker images dev-* -q)
 ```

-Set Hyperledger Fabric version to v1.0-beta:
+Set Hyperledger Fabric version to v1.0:

 `export FABRIC_VERSION=hlfv1`

 All the scripts will be in the directory `/fabric-tools`.
-Start fabric and create profile:
+Start fabric and create peer admin card:

 ```
 cd fabric-tools/
 ./downloadFabric.sh
 ./startFabric.sh
-./createComposerProfile.sh
+./createPeerAdminCard.sh
 ```

 ## 3. Generate the Business Network Archive